PseudoDevs/IamGhost/FATAL7.md

-Last updated: 2024-04-02 13:35:51
+Last updated: 2024-04-02 13:37:54
-Random Quote: It is easier to live through someone else than to become complete yourself. - Betty Friedan
+Random Quote: To be beautiful means to be yourself.
+You don't need to be accepted by others.
+You need to accept yourself. - Thích Nhất Hạnh